-For regulatory provisions concerning driver medical certification, FMCSA is limiting the waiver eligibility to drivers whose medical certification or medical variance expired on or after September 1, 2020.
-While FMCSA recognizes that drivers continue to experience difficulty in obtaining a medical certification or variance and providing it to the SDLA, the Agency must also ensure safety by limiting how long a driver may operate a CMV with an expired medical certificate or variance.
-Therefore, FMCSA is not waiving the medical certification requirements for drivers whose medical certification or variance expired before September 1, 2020, and the Agency urges these drivers to obtain a new medical certificate or variance as soon as practicable.
+For regulatory provisions concerning driver medical certification, FMCSA is limiting the waiver eligibility to drivers whose medical certification or medical variance expired on or after June 1, 2021.
+While FMCSA recognizes in some States, drivers continue to experience difficulty in obtaining a medical certification or variance and providing it to the SDLA, the Agency must also ensure safety by limiting how long a driver may operate a CMV with an expired medical certificate or variance.
+Therefore, under this waiver, FMCSA is not waiving the medical certification requirements for drivers whose medical certification or variance expired before June 1, 2021, and the Agency urges these drivers to obtain a new medical certificate or variance as soon as practicable.
 The Agency also encourages SDLAs and medical examiners, to the extent administratively practicable, to prioritize for appointments drivers in this category.
-Drivers whose medical certification or variance expired on or after September 1, 2020 are covered under this waiver until February 28, 2021.
+Drivers whose medical certification or variance expired on or after June 1, 2021 are covered under this waiver until November 30, 2021, unless terminated sooner.

-In this case, FMCSA believes that the measures listed below under Terms, Conditions, and Restrictions of the Waiver, including proof of a recently expired valid CDL, CLP or medical certificate, the inapplicability of the waiver to expired medical certificates issued for less than 90 days, and the requirement to notify FMCSA in the event of accidents involving drivers operating under the waiver, taken collectively, provide the assurance needed to meet the legal standard that granting the waiver is likely to achieve an "equivalent level of safety."
-Moreover, FMCSA's March 24, June 15, and September 18 waivers have not adversely affected safety.
+In this case, FMCSA believes the measures listed below under Terms, Conditions, and Restrictions of the Waiver, including proof of a recently expired valid CDL, CLP or medical certificate, the inapplicability of the waiver to expired medical certificates issued for less than 90 days, and the requirement to notify FMCSA in the event of accidents involving drivers operating under the waiver, taken collectively, provide the assurance needed to meet the legal standard granting the waiver is likely to achieve an "equivalent level of safety."
+Moreover, FMCSA's March 24, 2020, June 15, 2020, September 18, 2020, December 15, 2020, February 16, 2021, and May 26, 2021 waivers have not adversely affected safety.

-As such, FMCSA has determined that a waiver from the regulations noted above during the period of the waiver will likely achieve a level of safety that is equivalent to, or greater than, the level of safety that would be obtained in the absence of the waiver.
+As such, FMCSA has determined a waiver from the regulations noted above during the period of the waiver will likely achieve a level of safety equivalent to, or greater than, the level of safety obtained in the absence of the waiver.